 - Over-the-counter pharmacy items

 Original Medicare Part A and Part B have set premiums that apply nationwide, but Medicare Advantage plans don’t have a federally set cost.
 Each Medicare Advantage plan provider determines their own plan benefits and premiums.
-Some Medicare Advantage plans Oregon offers have premiums starting at $0.
+The average monthly premium for Medicare Advantage in Oregon was $31.22, and 95.9% of eligible residents had access to plans with $0 premiums.

 Both Original Medicare and Medicare Advantage plans have copayments and coinsurance.
 Copayments are a flat rate you pay each time you access a covered healthcare service, and coinsurance is a percentage of the bill that you may have to pay.
 For example, Original Medicare has a 20% coinsurance for many healthcare services.
 This means that Medicare will pay 80% of the bill, and you’ll pay the remaining 20%.

-Medicare Advantage plans may set lower copayments for covered services than Original Medicare.
-Many Medicare Advantage plans in Oregon also have a yearly cap that you will pay in the form of an out-of-pocket maximum.
+Medicare Advantage plans may set lower copayments for covered services than Original Medicare and have an out-of-pocket maximum.
 Once you’ve reached this limit, you aren’t responsible for copays and coinsurance for the remainder of the plan year.

 Check each Medicare Advantage plan for a list of covered services and information about copays and coinsurance to help you choose a Medicare Advantage plan that’s right for you.